Governance, Coordination and Advisory Structures

 Action Line Boards

-There is one Action Line Board for each of the six action lines foreseen in the Work Plan 2019-2022.
+There is one Action Line Board for each of the six main action lines (AL 2-7) foreseen in the Work Plan 2019-2022.
 The Action Line Boards are composed of specialists working in each area at all partner universities.
 They are responsible for ensuring implementation of the Work Plan in the respective area and may set up further task forces or committees as deemed necessary.